prog4biol/pfb2019/README.md

 __Blank Lines__:
 Blank lines are also important for increasing the readability of the code.
-Blank lines are ignored by the interpreptor
+Blank lines are ignored by the python interpreptor

 __Python Options__: